-- -The certificate holder must have Operations Specifications approved by national aviation regulations indicating authorization for operations utilizing night vision devices. - -The training program must be approved by the AHJ and will specify initial qualifications and currency requirements. - If NVG's are used to the ground, the pilot must be trained and authorized to use the NVGs.
-In addition, it is strongly encouraged that one team member be trained and authorized to use the NVG's. - The helicopter must be equipped with a 180 degree controllable searchlight capable of at least 400,000 candle power.
-(RW) - The aircraft must either have a 406 MHz emergency locator transmitter (ELT) OR must be monitored at 3 minute intervals or less by a satellite tracking system.
-(RW) - -If using the satellite tracking system and the aircraft has not been upgraded to a 406 MHz ELT, a 121.5 MHz ELT must not be disarmed because it may be monitored by other aircraft. - The aircraft must be equipped with a radar altimeter.
-(RW) - -If the radar altimeter is inoperable, the Certificate Holder has policies and procedure that address operations with an inoperative radar altimeter. - It is strongly encouraged to install the following on helicopters (reference NTSB recommendations): (RW) - -Helicopter Terrain Awareness and Warning System (HTAWS) - -Flight data recording devices - -Flight control stabilization system for single pilots operations - -Traffic Collision Avoidance System (TCAS) - Supplemental oxygen is available for RW pilots who have the potential to fly more than 30 minutes above 9,000 feet MSL, or as applicable to local topography. - i.
-Vehicle conspicuity (reflectivity/chevrons etc.) is strongly encouraged for ground ambulances when being identified as an ambulance is not a safety issue
+o The certificate holder must have Operations Specifications approved by national aviation regulations indicating authorization for operations utilizing night vision devices.

+o The training program must be approved by the AHJ and will specify initial qualifications and currency requirements.

+o If NVG's are used to the ground, the pilot must be trained and authorized to use the NVGs.
+In addition, it is strongly encouraged that one team member be trained and authorized to use the NVG's.

+• The helicopter must be equipped with a 180-degree controllable searchlight capable of at least 400,000 candle power.
+(RW)

+• The aircraft must either have a 406 MHz emergency locator transmitter (ELT) OR must be monitored at 3-minute intervals or less by a satellite tracking system.
+(RW)

+o If using the satellite tracking system and the aircraft has not been upgraded to a 406 MHz ELT, a 121.5 MHz ELT must not be disarmed because it may be monitored by other aircraft.

+• The aircraft must be equipped with a radar altimeter.
+(RW)

+o If the radar altimeter is inoperable, the Certificate Holder has policies and procedure that address operations with an inoperative radar altimeter.

+• If not required by the AHJ, it is strongly encouraged to install the following on helicopters (reference NTSB recommendations): (RW)

+- o Helicopter Terrain Awareness and Warning System (HTAWS) - o Flight data recording devices - o Flight control stabilization system for single pilots operations - o Traffic Collision Avoidance System (TCAS) - o Crash Resistant Fuel System - Supplemental oxygen is available for RW pilots who have the potential to fly more than 30 minutes above 9,000 feet MSL, or as applicable to local topography.

+i.
+Vehicle conspicuity (reflectivity/chevrons etc.) is strongly encouraged for ground ambulances and body length on each side.

-The ambulance that is owned and operated by the service is clearly identifiable during the night with reflective striping on all sides of the vehicle.
+The ambulance is clearly identifiable during the night with reflective striping on all sides of the vehicle.
+Adherence to the National Fire Protection 1901 Guidelines for Reflective Striping of Emergency Vehicles is encouraged but as a minimum must include: (as referenced in: NFPA 1901: 15.9.3.1) (S)

-- Sides of the vehicle: - 1).
-A retroreflective stripe(s) shall be affixed to at least 50 percent of the cab and body length on each side.
+- Sides of the ambulance: - o A retroreflective stripe(s) shall be affixed to at least 50 percent of the cab o The stripe or combination of stripes shall be a minimum of 4 inches (100mm) in total width.

-- 2) The stripe or combination of stripes shall be a minimum of 4 inches (100mm) in total width. - 3) The 4 inch (100mm) wide stripe or combination of stripes shall be permitted to be interrupted by objects (i.e., receptacles, door handles) provided the full stripe is seen as conspicuous when approaching the ambulance. - 4) A graphic design shall be permitted to replace all or part of the required striping materials if the design or combination thereof covers at least the same perimeter length. - Back of the vehicle the reflective striping must follow the same standards as for the vehicle sides. - Doors: ambulance shall have at least 96 square inches (62,000 square millimeters) of retroreflective materials affixed to the inside of the door. - j.
-It is strongly encouraged that ambulances be equipped with safety technology such as real-time feedback mechanisms, event-recording cameras, speed governors and/or weather alert systems.
+o The 4-inch (100mm)-wide stripe or combination of stripes shall be permitted to be interrupted by objects (i.e., receptacles, door handles) provided the full stripe is seen as conspicuous when approaching the vehicle.

+o A graphic design shall be permitted to replace all or part of the required striping materials if the design or combination thereof covers at least the same perimeter length.

+• Back of the ambulance:

+o If the NFPA 1901 Guidelines for Reflective Striping of Emergency Vehicles are not followed for the reflective striping of the rear of the surface vehicle, then at a minimum, the reflective striping must follow the same standards as for the vehicle sides.

+Doors:

+o Any door of the ambulance designed to allow persons to enter or exit the vehicle shall have at least 96 square inches (62,000 square millimeters) of retroreflective materials affixed to the inside of the door.

+j.
+It is strongly encouraged that ambulance be equipped with safety technology such as real-time feedback mechanisms, event-recording cameras, speed governors and/or weather alert systems.
 (S)